ylabrj/jam/README.md

 ## Installation

 *  We recommend a full [Anaconda installation](https://www.anaconda.com/distribution/) (not just Jupyter Notebook) because the graphing functions make use of *matplotlib*, *numpy* and *pandas* Python libraries.
 These are all included with the Anaconda.
 *  The Arduino IDE must be installed on your system.
 Go to the __*Download the Arduino IDE*__ section of [this page](https://www.arduino.cc/en/Main/Software)
+*  __RASPBERRY PI: DO NOT USE THE RASPBERRY PI ARDUINO PACKAGE DOWNLOAD.__ The Arduino package manager is providing an ancient version of Arduino IDE that does not support command line execution.
+Instead, download the most recent version from [arduino.cc](https://www.arduino.cc/en/Main/Software).
-* Add the directory with the Arduino command (Arduino or Arduino.exe) to your command path.
+*  __WINDOWS: Add the directory with the Arduino command (Arduino or Arduino.exe) to your command path.__
 *  Download or copy file __*jarduino_magics.py*__  to the user's Jupyter Notebook startup directory.
 Jupyter will load it at startup, or you can run a kernel restart within your notebook to load it.
 The startup directory is located under your home directory at

  > .ipython/profile_default/startup/

  The functions are available through two magics:

  *  __%%jarduino__ is a Python cell magic where the rest of the cell is the Arduino code (instead of Python code!)
  *  __%jardutil__ is a Python line magic that operates on existing sketch files and provides utility functions and graphing extensions.

 Test and get current parameters by entering the following in a Python cell: